nastya236/nastya.github.io/content/publication/journal-article/index.md

 ---
-title: "SuperAnimal models are few-shot learners for pose estimation (expected publication date: Dec 2022)"
+title: "SuperAnimal models are few-shot learners for pose estimation (in progress)"
 authors:
 - Shaokai Ye
 - admin